Theieyrre/Pluckerpy/README.md

 ```
 python followers.py pluckerpy password123 github 50 test
 ```

+To get all followers of a user, set min to -1

 | Parameters   |      Description      |
 |----------|:-------------:|
 | username |  [REQUIRED] Username of a valid Twitter Account |